stanislaw/SoftwareDesignHeuristics/README.md

 > Be truly clever; write boring code.
 You'll have fewer bugs, and the maintenance programmers will love you for it.

-- **Boring Code 2.** Complex software is not to be developer and used by average programmers.
+- **Boring Code 2.** Complex software is not to be developed and used by average programmers.

 - **Ignorance.** Bad code comes from ignorance, not from evil will, inspite of the fact that both bad code and evil will share ignorance as their root.
 Sometimes it helps a lot to wear imaginary ignorance hat to understand an intention behind a code you're reading.